Chart Color Schemes

 East Side ranks among the top 25% of areas assessed nationally for overall employment performance

-Conversely, agriculture, forestry & fishing is under-represented with only 0.4% of East Side's workforce compared to Rest of NT's 5.0%.
-Local employment opportunities appear limited as Census working population vs resident population indicates.
-Between September 2024 and September 2025, labour force levels decreased by 1.1%, accompanied by a 1.1% employment decline with unemployment remaining stable.
-In contrast, Rest of NT saw a 1.3% employment decline and a 1.2% labour force decline, with marginal unemployment rise.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to East Side's employment mix suggests local employment should increase by 7.2% over five years and 14.8% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.
+However, agriculture, forestry & fishing was under-represented at 0.4% compared to 5.0% in the Rest of NT.
+Over the year to September 2025, labour force levels decreased by 1.1%, alongside a 1.1% employment decline, with unemployment remaining essentially unchanged.
+In contrast, the Rest of NT experienced an employment decline of 1.3% and a labour force decline of 1.2%.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to East Side's employment mix suggests local employment should increase by 7.2% over five years and 14.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment